 Initiation wells of Quinta da Regaleira

 The highlights of Quinta da Regaleira are a couple of mysterious initiation wells that were once used for ceremonial rites.
-It is believed these wells were connected to Tarot mysticism and Templar myths.
+These wells are believed to have been connected to Tarot mysticism and Templar myths.

 It is a little unnerving to realize that these wells were never used for storing water.
 Rather, they were once the venue for mysterious rituals that we will never know for sure.